caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/reduction/flag/index.rst.txt

 *caracal_legacy* for the input .MS (unless that flag version exists already); and the :ref:`transform` worker (which does not flag either) saves a flag version called *caracal_legacy* for the .MS file that it creates.
 A typical :ref:`workflow` starts with one of these two workers.
-Thus, .MS files processed by Caracal should always have *caracal_legacy* as first item of the time-ordered list of flag versions.
+Thus, .MS files processed by CARACal should always have *caracal_legacy* as first item of the time-ordered list of flag versions.

 Flag versions are stored following the order in which they were created.
 This makes it possible to rewind flags to a specified state.
-All Caracal workers where this operation is useful have indeed a *rewind_flags* section.
+All CARACal workers where this operation is useful have indeed a *rewind_flags* section.
 When rewinding flags to a certain version, all versions saved after that are deleted.
 The exact usage of flags rewinding is explained in the :ref:`workers` pages.